 COURSE DESCRIPTION: This course will address important tropical ecosystem based industries including forestry, wildlife, agriculture, fisheries, energy, the pharmaceutical industry and tourism.
 In order to be sustainable, these industries will have to adopt environmental activities as core to their business, rather than consider them as an externality.
 Topics covered in this course will include an analysis and determination of land capability and optimal land use.
 Social aspects of land use and land degradation, and participatory approaches in sustainable development, will be discussed.
 The need for the integration of soil and water conservation in farming systems, and integration of water needs in agriculture with industrial and potable supply requirements.
 Agro-ecosystems will be considered in relation to sustainable mono-cropping, multiple cropping and agro-forestry systems for tropical environments.
 Sustainable forestry and timber production will also be examined.
 Participants to the course will also be exposed to development and exploitation of biodiversity for renewable energy (bio-fuels) and carbon sequestration in the context of REDD+ and related discussions in the Climate Change arena.
-Finally, current issues of fishery management will be examined as countries try to achieve sustainability in tropical capture fisheries, including management of freshwater environments for fisheries production, the integration of aquaculture production systems into agricultural and water conservation practices.
+Finally, current issues of fishery management will be examined as countries try to achieve sustainability in tropical capture production systems into agricultural and water conservation practices.